 When Will MTG Arena Come to Consoles?

-Unfortunately, however, it appears that prospective MTG players on consoles will have a while to wait until the game launches.
+Unfortunately, while a console release has been confirmed, it appears that prospective MTG players on consoles will have a while to wait until the game launches.
 Initially, in 2022, Hasbro CEO Chris Cocks claimed that Arena would launch this year, 2023.
 Since then, however, Wizards has revised this prospective release date, delaying the game quite considerably.
-Now, once again speaking to investors, Cocks claimed Wizards was now targeting a “2024 and beyond,” release date for MTG Arena on consoles.
+Now, once again speaking to investors, Cocks claimed Wizards was now targeting a “2024 and beyond,” release date for MTG Arena on consoles

 Currently, with Wizards keeping their cards close to their chests, it’s unclear what MTG Arena will look like on consoles.
 Due to the mouse-centric design of the client, we imagine consoles will make use of a digital cursor, rather than using a tile-based design for navigation.
 Beyond that, however, it’s unclear how the user interface of MTG Arena may change to better suit the console audience.